|Last Quarterly Update:||11/11/2013|

 Institutions in this industry provide primary and secondary classroom education not associated with public school systems.
 No major companies dominate the industry.

-There are about 33,400 private primary and secondary schools in the US, with a total enrollment of about 5 million students.
-Consumer spending on private schools is expected to see moderate growth over the next two years.
+There are about 31,000 private primary and secondary schools in the US, with a total enrollment of about 4.5 million students.
 Demand is driven by demographics, specifically the population of school-age children, and desire for alternatives to public schools.

 Demand is driven by perceived inadequacies in the public school system as well as the desire for a specific curriculum or school culture.
 The success of an individual school depends largely on its reputation for quality.
 Large schools can offer a wider range of instruction and have some economies of scale.
 Small schools can be successful by providing instruction in a special field.